Nattachak Hanjitkasen

 Nattachak Hanjitkasen (born 1 June 1992) is a Thai racing driver currently competing in the TCR International Series and TCR Thailand Touring Car Championship.
-Having previously competed in the Thailand Super Series and TCR Asia Series.
+He has previously competed in the Thailand Super Series and TCR Asia Series.

 Racing career

 Hanjitkasen began his career in 2015 in the Thailand Super Series, he finished sixth in the S2000 class standings that year.
-For 2016 he switched to the all new 2016 TCR Thailand Touring Car Championship, where he also took part in the 2016 TCR Asia Series round held in Thailand.
+For 2016, he switched to the all new 2016 TCR Thailand Touring Car Championship, where he also took part in the 2016 TCR Asia Series round held in Thailand.

-In August 2016 it was announced that he would race in the TCR International Series, driving a Honda Civic TCR for TBN MK Ihere Racing Team.
+In August 2016, it was announced that Hanjitkasen would race in the TCR International Series, driving a Honda Civic TCR for TBN MK Ihere Racing Team.